omkarpawar1009/Decision-Tree-/README.md

 # Decision-Tree-
-Its a Decision tree on a Student data and cleaning the data and performing EDA on it also creating Histogram and different charts for better understanding
+Its a Decision tree on a Student data and cleaning the data and performing EDA on it also creating Histogram and different charts for better understanding!!